chp2001/network_decomposition_analysis/README.md

 5. **Visualization**: We could use the `geopandas` library to visualize the resulting geometries, but since the geometry is too complex for `matplotlib` or other libraries, we'll instead output the data to a geopackage, and visualize it in `QGIS`.

+6. **(Optional) Running The Script**: The included scripts contain most of the code necessary to perform the overall analysis, but the `__main__.py` script, by default, is only set up to generate the data used in the [Final WBIDs in Non-Terminal Components](#final-wbids-in-non-terminal-components) section.
+To run it, you will need to:

+   1. Fulfill the requirements in `requirements.txt`.

+   2. Have the version 20.1 `conus.gpkg` from Lynker-Spatial in the `data` directory.

+   3. Run the `src/__main__.py` script.

 ## Results

 ![Network Decomposition](images/full_conus.png)